thoth-tech/documentation/Dicey Combat.md

 #

 ## Further Plan
-In the next trimester, Dicey Combat will be finished and polished.
-It will be successfully presented on the arcade machine and be played.
+In the next trimester, Dicey Combat will be refined and completed.
+It will be successfully presented on the arcade machine to be played.